Dariton4000/deepresearch/README.md

 ## Usage

-If not allready activated, actevate your environment.
+If not already activated, activate your environment.

 Activate the environment (Windows):
    ```bash